vmware-tanzu/velero/design/backup-performance-improvements.md

 For both of these goals, Velero needs a way to determine which items should be backed up together.

 This design proposal will include two development phases:
-- Phase 1 will refactor the backup workflow to identify blocks of items that should be backed up together, and then coordinate backup hooks among items in the block.
+- Phase 1 will refactor the backup workflow to identify blocks of related items that should be backed up together, and then coordinate backup hooks among items in the block.
 - Phase 2 will add multiple worker threads for backing up item blocks, so instead of backing up each block as it identified, the velero backup workflow will instead add the block to a channel and one of the workers will pick it up.
 - Actual support for VolumeGroupSnapshots is out-of-scope here and will be handled in a future design proposal, but the item block refactor introduced in Phase 1 is a primary building block for this future proposal.

 ## Background
 Currently, during backup processing, the main Velero backup controller runs in a single thread, completely finishing the primary backup processing for one resource before moving on to the next one.
 We can improve the overall backup performance by backing up multiple items for a backup at the same time, but before we can do this we must first identify resources that need to be backed up together.
+Generally speaking, resources that need to be backed up together are resources with interdependencies -- pods with their PVCs, PVCs with their PVs, groups of pods that form a single application, CRs, pods, and other resources that belong to the same operator, etc.
 As part of this initial refactoring, once these "Item Blocks" are identified, an additional change will be to move pod hook processing up to the ItemBlock level.
 If there are multiple pods in the ItemBlock, pre-hooks for all pods will be run before backing up the items, followed by post-hooks for all pods.
 This change to hook processing is another prerequisite for future VolumeGroupSnapshot support, since supporting this will require backing up the pods and volumes together for any volumes which belong to the same group.